War in Donbas: Fighting worsens in eastern Donetsk Oblast

 After a brief lull following the insurgent withdrawal from the northern part of Donetsk Oblast, fighting continued to escalate sharply in the eastern parts of Donetsk Oblast.
 Shells landed on the border town of Donetsk in Rostov Oblast, a part of Russia, on 13 July.
 One civilian was killed in the shelling.
-Russian officials blamed the Armed Forces of Ukraine for the shelling, whilst Ukraine denied responsibility and accused insurgents in the Donbas of having staged a false flag attack.
-Russia said it was considering launching airstrikes against government targets in Ukraine as retaliation for the shelling.
+Russian officials blamed the Armed Forces of Ukraine, whilst Ukraine denied responsibility and accused insurgents in the Donbas of having staged a false flag attack.
+Russia said it was considering launching airstrikes against Ukrainian government targets as retaliation.

-Ukrainian forces went on to make gains around Luhansk, ending an insurgent blockade of Luhansk International Airport.
+Ukrainian forces ended an insurgent blockade of Luhansk International Airport on 14 July.
 LPR officials acknowledged that they lost 30 men during fighting in the village of Oleksandrivka.
 The insurgent-occupied town of Snizhne was hit by rockets fired from an aeroplane on 15 July, leaving at least 11 people dead, and destroying multiple homes.
-The insurgents blamed the Air Force of Ukraine, but the Ukrainian government denied any involvement in the attack.
+The insurgents blamed the Air Force of Ukraine, but the Ukrainian government denied any involvement.

-Clashes broke out between insurgents and the Armed Forces along the border with Russia in Shakhtarsk Raion on 16 July.
+Clashes broke out between Ukrainian and pro-Russian forces along the border with Russia in Shakhtarsk Raion on 16 July.
 Insurgents who had been holed up in the town of Stepanivka made an attempt to escape encirclement by government forces at 05:00.
 According to a report by the National Guard, a roadblock near the border village of Marynivka was attacked by the insurgents with tanks, mortar fire, and anti-tank missiles.
 The checkpoint was shelled for over an hour, causing significant damage to infrastructure in Marynivka.
-Guardsmen managed to repel the attack, and forced the insurgents back to Stepanivka, where fighting continued.
+Guardsmen repelled the attack, and forced the insurgents back to Stepanivka, where fighting continued.
 The battle then moved to the nearby village of Tarany.
 At least 11 Ukrainian soldiers died in the fighting.
 Attempts to form a "contact group" between the insurgents and the Ukrainian government, part of President Poroshenko's "15-point peace plan", failed, leaving little hope of a renewed ceasefire.
-The insurgents later said that they successfully retook Marynivka from the Armed Forces.
+The insurgents later said that they retook Marynivka.